Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ### UPDATE

-With `UPDATE` statements, we can change the values in our table to something else.
+With `UPDATE`, we can change the values in our table to something else.
-We can be as blunt or as deft as we need to be.
-For instance, we can change every value in a column or just a subset of values or simply a single value.

 Let's rename _Billie Jean_ to _Thriller_.